Vernon RCMP searching for missing woman - Vernon Morning Star

-Loftus is described as five-foot-four-inches tall with a thin build and brown hair and blue eyes.
+She is described as being five feet, two inches takk, 124 pounds, with brown hair dyed red and blue eyes.

 @B0B0Assman